jennisung/reading-notes/codefellows201:reading-notes/class-2.md

 The difference between the logical operator '&&' (AND) and '||' (OR) is that for the '&&' operator, when you chain together two or more expressions, all of them have to be true for the whole expression to come back true.
 Whereas, the '||' only one of the the expression needs ot be true for whole expression to be true.

 ## Things I want to know more about

+* Uses for either if else statement or switch statements.